-All subjects will receive 10 mg apixaban for 3.5 days (twice daily Q12 on Days 1-3 and once on the morning of Day 4).
-On Day 4, approximately 3 hours after administering apixaban, study drug or placebo will be intravenously administered.
-Study drug will be administered only to those subjects who have a minimum increase in clotting time of 20% (as measured by WBCT) above Day 1 pre-apixaban baseline levels at the pre-study drug time point on Day 4 (i.e., 2.75 hours post-apixaban).
-Any subject who does not have a minimum increase in clotting time of 20% above Day 1 pre-apixaban baseline levels at the pre-study drug time point on Day 4 will be discontinued from the study and replaced.
-At approximately 3 hours following apixaban a single IV dose of study drug (ciraparantag or placebo) will be administered.
+All subjects will receive a single dose of 20 mg rivaroxaban in the morning on Days 1-3.
+Study drug will be administered only to those subjects who have a minimum increase in clotting time of 25% (as measured by WBCT) above Day 3 pre-rivaroxaban levels at the pre-study drug time point on Day 3 (i.e., 3.75 hours post rivaroxaban).
+Any subject who does not have a minimum increase in clotting time of 25% above Day 3 pre-rivaroxaban levels at the pre-study drug time point on Day 3 will be discontinued from the study and replaced.
+At 4 hours following rivaroxaban a single IV dose of study drug (ciraparantag or placebo) will be administered, all doses of study drug will be administered by IV injection over a minimum of 10 minutes.